VIEW ALL BLOG POSTS

 Before we talk about the different ways to reduce gas, it’s important to make the distinction between gas and bloat:

-Bloating is a symptom of excess gas and is typically defined by the feeling of tightness swelling in the stomach.
+Bloating is a symptom of excess gas and is typically defined by the feeling of tightness and swelling in the stomach.
 Stomach pains and constipation can accompany bloating.
 Gas can occur without bloat, but bloat is almost always accompanied by gas.

 What Causes Gas?

-Abdominal discomfort can be caused by a number of things: the type of food, how much and how fast you eat.
+Abdominal discomfort can be caused by a number of things: the type of food, how much, and how fast you eat.
 Here are some common foods that are likely to contribute to intestinal gas:

 • beans and legumes